Currently Documented Edition Signature and Seal Markings:

 Although T1 is relatively commonly encountered, not much is certainly known about it.

-Questions have been raised about its authenticity, but there are no firm reasons to believe that T1 is not by Rakusan.
+Questions remain about its authenticity, but there are no conclusive reasons to believe that T1 is not by Rakusan.

 The T1 woodblock print is one third the size of the normal Rakusan double-oban sheets.

-The paper has chain-lines similar to other stocks of paper used by Rakusan later on.
+The paper has chain-lines similar to other stocks of paper used by Rakusan for his main sequence series.

 The kanji signature is comparable to other genuine Rakusan signatures.